2018-20: Heugh Battery Museum commemoration project.

-Current project (2019-20): new historical interpretation of the 16 December 1914 bombardment of Hartlepool.
-This will feature on-site and digital components and public talks, funded by a collaborative grant from the First World War Network.
-I am part of a team, including Ann-Marie Foster of Queen’s University Belfast and colleagues from Heugh Battery Museum.
-I have provided a public talk at the museum (Dec 2019) and collected data from attendees on their memories and interpretations of the bombardment.
+New online historical interpretation of the 16 December 1914 bombardment of Hartlepool.
+This project featured on-site and digital components, and public talks, funded by a collaborative grant from the First World War Network.
+I was part of a team, including Ann-Marie Foster of Queen’s University Belfast and colleagues from Heugh Battery Museum.
+I provided a public talk at the museum (Dec 2019), wrote a new account of the bombardment and collected data from attendees on their memories and interpretations of the bombardment.
+Watch a video version of the December 2019 talk at Heugh Battery Museum below.

 August 2018: Freelance historical researcher, Big Ideas: The Unremembered project, August 2018.